Day Two - Tuesday 30 June 2026

 Join us as we begin day two of the 2nd Annual Global AI Conference 2026.
 The morning opens with a brief welcome before we dive into an inspiring keynote session to set the tone for another day of learning, collaboration and innovation.

-09:00 - 09:05 Opening remarks, Chaired by Professor Owen Arthurs, AI Conference Committee Chair
+09:00 - 09:05 Opening remarks - Professor Owen Arthurs, AI Conference Committee Chair

 Professor Owen J Arthurs picture